A characterization of two weight norm inequality for Littlewood-Paley $g_{\lambda}^{*}$-function: Introduction

 \section{Introduction}

-It is well known that, $g_{\lambda}^*$-function was originated in the work of Littlewood and Paley \cite{LP} in the 1930's.
-It can be used as a basic technical tool to prove the $L^p$-boundedness of various linear operators.
-Later, the classical $g_{\lambda}^*$ function of higher dimension was first introduced and studied by Stein \cite{Stein1961} in 1961, a certain sublinear operator arises in Littlewood-Paley theory \cite{F}, \cite{Stein1970}.
+The $g_{\lambda}^*$-function originated in the work of Littlewood and Paley \cite{LP} in the 1930's.
+It is a basic tool in the analysis of $L^p$ bounds for various linear operators.
+Later, the classical $g_{\lambda}^*$-function of higher dimension was first introduced and studied by Stein \cite{Stein1961} in 1961, a certain sublinear operator arises in Littlewood-Paley theory \cite{F}, \cite{Stein1970}.
 It plays important roles in Harmonic analysis and other fields.
 Let $n \geq 2$, we recall its definition as follows:

-where $P_t f(y,t)=p_t*f(x)$, $p_t(y)=t^{-n}p(\frac{y}{t})$ denotes the Poisson kernel and $\nabla =(\frac{\partial}{\partial y_1},\ldots,\frac{\partial}{\partial y_n},\frac{\partial}{\partial t})$.
+where $P_t f(y,t)=p_t*f(y)$, $p_t(y)=t^{-n}p(y/t)$, $p(y) = (1+|y|^2)^{-(n+1)/2}$ denotes the Poisson kernel and $\nabla =(\frac{\partial}{\partial y_1},\ldots,\frac{\partial}{\partial y_n},\frac{\partial}{\partial t})$.
 It is easy to show that $g_{\lambda}^*$ is an isometry on $L^2(\Rn)$.
 With much greater difficulty, it can be proved that for any $1< p < \infty$, $\big\| g_{\lambda}^*(f) \big\|_{L^p(\Rn)}$ and $\big\| f \big\|_{L^p(\Rn)}$ are equivalent norms \cite{Stein1961}.
 Moreover, in \cite{Stein1961}, Stein also proved that if $\lambda > 2$, then $g_{\lambda}^*$ is of weak type $(1,1)$, and is of strong type $(p,p)$ for $1 < p < \infty$.
 In 1970, as a replacement of weak $(1,1)$ bounds for $1<\lambda<2$, Fefferman \cite{F} considered the end-point weak $(p,p)$ estimates of $g_{\lambda}^*$-function when $p>1$ and $\lambda=2/p$.

-Recently, Lacey and Li \cite{LL} gave a characterization of two weight norm inequalities for the classical $g$-function and the corresponding intrinsic square function.
+Recently, Lacey and the second named author \cite{LL} gave a characterization of two weight norm inequalities for the classical $g$-function and the corresponding intrinsic square function.
 Recall that the classical $g$-function is defined by

 It was shown that the following two weight norm inequality for the classical Littlewood-Paley $g$-function for a pair of weights $(w, \sigma)$ on $\Rn$:

 holds if and only if $(w,\sigma)$ satisfies

 and the testing condition holds, uniformly over all cubes $Q \subset \Rn$,